Curious about bringing devices to campus? Or what the minimum requirements are? We've got you covered.

 - at least one USB port

-Some programs -- such as the College of Engineering, College of Nursing and Health Professions, and Law School -- may have their own equipment or software requirements that differ from these.
-For example: a Chromebook may be inadequate due to software installation requirements for Examplify/Examsoft used for testing.
-Consult your adviser with questions about your program's needs.
+Some programs -- such as the College of Engineering, and College of Nursing and Health Professions -- may have their own equipment or software requirements that differ from these.
+For example: a Chromebooks and iPads are inadequate for CONHP students due to software installation requirements for Examplify/Examsoft used for testing.
+Consult your program director with questions about your program's needs.

 Should I get a service plan?